Automated optimization of force field parameters against ensemble-averaged measurements with Bayesian Inference of Conformational Populations: Results and Discussion

 \subsection{Multiparameter optimization in the presence of systematic error}

-To assess the resiliency of multiparameter optimization to systematic error, we added extra complexity to the optimization problem by introducing systematic error of +3 Å and +3.5 Å to the 2--11 and 4--9 distances observables, respectively.
-This makes total error in the data $\sigma_{data} = 1.63$ Å, a significant obstacle to the refinement of parameters $\epsilon_{2}$ and $\epsilon_{4}$, considering these beads each participate in only two of the measured distances (Figure \ref{fig:lattice_model}b).
+To assess the resiliency of multiparameter optimization to systematic error, we added extra complexity to the optimization problem by introducing systematic error of +3 and +3.5 L.U. to the 2--11 and 4--9 distances observables, respectively.
+This makes total error in the data $\sigma_{data} = 1.63$ L.U., a significant obstacle to the refinement of parameters $\epsilon_{2}$ and $\epsilon_{4}$, considering these beads each participate in only two of the measured distances (Figure \ref{fig:lattice_model}b).

 We performed `trust-ncg' optimization using the Student's model with 200k MCMC steps and 32 replicas, starting from three different initial parameters: $(\epsilon_{2}^{0}, \epsilon_{4}^{0})$ = $\{(0.5, 5.0), (4.0, 5.0), (4.0, 0.5)\}$ (Figure \ref{fig:2-D_opt_epsilon_2_and_4}).
-Indeed, repeating the `trust-ncg' optimization with 32 BICePs replicas results in average optimized parameters of $\epsilon_2$ = 1.24 $\pm$ 0.41, and $\epsilon_4$ = 1.31 $\pm$ 0.33, which have smaller uncertainty estimates compared to the calculations made with 16 replicas ($\epsilon_2$ = 1.28 $\pm$ 0.59, and $\epsilon_4$ = 1.31 $\pm$ 0.47).
-Notably, this was achieved in only a few iterations, showing the algorithm's proficiency in finding the optimal parameters, irrespective of the initial reference parameters.
+Our `trust-ncg' optimizations with 32 BICePs replicas results in average optimized parameters of $\epsilon_2$ = 1.22 $\pm$ 0.44, and $\epsilon_4$ = 1.30 $\pm$ 0.36., Notably, this was achieved in only a few iterations, showing the algorithm's proficiency in finding the optimal parameters, irrespective of the initial reference parameters.

 In adherence to best practices\cite{beiranvand2017best}, we compute accuracy profiles for two-parameter `trust-ncg' optimizations using 32 BICePs replicas with no systematic error (Figure \ref{fig:accuracy_profile_32_rep_epsilon_2_and_4_no_error}) and systematic error (Figure \ref{fig:accuracy_profile_32_rep_epsilon_2_and_4_systematic_error}).
-The accuracy profiles show the relative error $||\vec{\epsilon} - \vec{\epsilon^{*}}||_2 = \sqrt{\sum_i (\epsilon_{i}-\epsilon^{*}_{i})^{2}}$ as a function of number of iterations.
-Optimizations with no systematic error were repeated using only 16 BICePs replicas (Figure \ref{fig:accuracy_profile_16_rep_epsilon_2_and_4_systematic_error}).
-A comparison of the 16-replica and 32-replica results shows that the variance between independent optimization traces decreases as the number of replicas increases.
-The error bars plotted in the accuracy profiles report uncertainties estimated from the inverse Hessian.
+Optimizations with no systematic error were repeated using only 8 BICePs replicas (Figure \ref{fig:accuracy_profile_8_rep_epsilon_2_and_4}).
+A comparison of the 8-replica and 32-replica results shows that the variance between independent optimization traces decreases as the number of replicas increases.
+The error bars plotted in the accuracy profiles report uncertainties from Monte Carlo error propagation using the $\sigma_{\epsilon}$ estimated from the inverse Hessian.
 In each case, it can be seen that the actual variation in the relative error across many optimizations is well within the Hessian-estimated uncertainty.